Financial assistance

 You can also apply for assistance with expenses for special occasions, such as holidays and confirmations.

-dentist expenses
+Dentist expenses

 You can apply for assistance with covering the deposit when you sign a lease if you do not have the means to cover it yourself.

-NAV normally provides this type of assistance in the form of a deposit guarantee, but may also offer financial assistance in the form of a deposit to an escrow account.
+Nav normally provides this type of assistance in the form of a deposit guarantee, but may also offer financial assistance in the form of a deposit to an escrow account.

-Many people are getting very high electricity bills right now and are struggling to be able to pay them.
+Many people are getting high electricity bills right now and are struggling to be able to pay them.
 Several temporary arrangements have been established to help households with high electricity costs.

-What can NAV help you with?
+What can Nav help you with?

-If you need financial assistance with your electricity bill, you may qualify for financial assistance from NAV.
+If you need financial assistance with your electricity bill, you may qualify for financial assistance from Nav.

-When the NAV office is considering your application, they may require you to apply for housing allowance from the Norwegian State Housing
+When the Nav office is considering your application, they may require you to apply for housing allowance from the Norwegian State Housing

 Housing allowance from the Norwegian State Housing Bank